 In addition, documents that are relevant to the public are made available in the form of a central data repository.
 These include, in particular, the relevant CP/CPS of the root and intermediate certification authorities (root-CAs and sub-CAs) involved.
 This directory is available round the clock.
-The downtime is a maximum of 3 hours at a time or a maximum of 1.5 days on a monthly average.
+The maximum downtime is on average 1,5 days per month